Kidnap saga puts spotlight on Cleveland's Puerto Rican community

 The abductions have also brought attention to the economic toll the recent recession inflicted on the Puerto Rican community.

-In west Cleveland, home to the Puerto Rican neighborhood and where the three women were found, many houses sit with their windows boarded up or covered by "No Trespassing" signs.
+In west Cleveland, home to the Puerto Rican neighbourhood and where the three women were found, many houses sit with their windows boarded up or covered by "No Trespassing" signs.

 "The people are really hurting in this community," Cummins said.